zle0o/zle0o/README.md

 # 💫 About Me:
 Hi, I am zle0o.
-I am an developer and taking commissions (depending on the request, I may decline.<br>I am happy to help were I can, you can DM me on discord: "zle0o".
+I am an developer and taking commissions (depending on the request, I may decline).<br>I am happy to help were I can, you can DM me on discord: "zle0o".
 I am currently learning lua and luau.

 ## 🌐 Socials: